-Synthetic grass sportsgrounds are not subject to the closure, as such Nicholls and Melrose synthetic grounds are also available for hire through shutdown (training and match play)
+Synthetic grass sportsgrounds are not subject to the maintenance closure, as such Nicholls and Melrose synthetic grounds are also available for hire through shutdown (training and match play) subject to an Eol process.

 As soon as possible after the conclusion of winter sport competitions, Sport and Recreation Facilities field staff and contractors, undertake a major renovation program on most sportsgrounds.